Data Centers in Veracruz

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: Specialized credit packages from the Mexico development bank provide financial support for expanding digital infrastructure.
-These incentives help offset the capital costs of deploying modern hardware and facility upgrades.
+These incentives help offset the initial capital costs of deploying modern hardware and facility upgrades.

 Natural Disaster Risk